 Impact Sound is the sound signals that are very normal and also through multiple sources and methods.
-These type of impact sound signals are low to medium frequency and not very consistent.
+These types of impact sound signals are low to the medium frequency and not very consistent.
 The other name for Impact sound signal is called Structure-Borne Sound or Noise.

 There is a different solution for a different type of sound source.

 If you are getting most of the sound or noise by airborne then you really need to concentrate on eliminating that.
 The airborne sound is really easy to block.
-All you need to do is install some acoustic foam panel, like the ones that are used in professional studios.
+All you need to do is install some best acoustic foam panels, like the ones that are used in professional studios.

-These are 10 best soundproof curtains that we recommend you to buy and install.
+These are 10 best soundproof curtains that we recommend you buy and install.

 How to Install Drywall to Soundproof the wall

 - Firstly, before buying drywall, make sure you measure the wall properly with accurate measurements.
 After measuring the wall you can go ahead and buy the drywall according to the size and height of the wall.

 - Before installing the drywall on the wall, make sure that the wall is not very weak or it has cracks and gaps.
 If the wall has any such problem then make sure you solve all the problems before installing the drywall.
 If you install all the issues on the wall then you are simply wasting your money.